-- A few words on the nuclear symmetry. - A brief introduction to the neutron star equation of state. - Astrophysics measurements of compact stars: multimessenger astronomy. - Astrophysical implications and perspectives.
+- A brief introduction to the neutron star equation of state. - The interplay of the symmetry energy and DUrca cooling. - Astrophysics measurements of compact stars: multimessenger astronomy: the GW170817 event. - The compact star mass twins case. - Astrophysical implications and perspectives.

 Nuclear Matter